 Limited company buy to let mortgages

-A selection of some of the limited company buy to let mortgages we can arrange for you are displayed below, for a full list of deals click through to compare all mortgage rates.
+A selection of some of the limited company buy to let mortgages we can arrange for you now are displayed below, for a full list of deals click through to compare all limited company mortgage rates.

-Basic lender criteria for Ltd company and SPV borrowers
+Basic criteria for Limited company & SPV mortgages

 - Borrow up to 85% LTV